transition-zero/tz-osemosys/docs/technology.md

 in a specified year.
 Optional, defaults to `None`.

 `capacity_additional_max` `({region:{year:float}})` - OSeMOSYS TotalAnnualMaxCapacityInvestment.
-Maximum capacity of a technology, expressed in power units.
+Maximum capacity investment of a technology, expressed in power units.
 Optional, defaults to `None`.

 `capacity_additional_max_growth_rate` `({region:float})` - New parameter, OSeMOSYS style name CapacityAdditionalMaxGrowthRate.
 Maximum allowed percentage growth in the given technology's capacity year on year, expressed as a decimal (e.g. 0.2 for 20%).
 Optional, defaults to `None`.

 `capacity_additional_max_floor` `({region:float})` - New parameter, OSeMOSYS style name CapacityAdditionalMaxFloor.
 Maximum allowed growth in the given technology's capacity year on year, expressed in capacity units.
 If used in conjunction with capacity_additional_max_growth_rate it limits capacity growth to whichever is greater.
 Optional, defaults to `None`.

 `capacity_additional_min` `({region:{year:float}})` - OSeMOSYS TotalAnnualMinCapacityInvestment.
-Minimum capacity of a technology, expressed in power units.
+Minimum capacity investment of a technology, expressed in power units.
 Optional, defaults to `None`.

 `capacity_additional_min_growth_rate` `({region:float})` - New parameter, OSeMOSYS style name CapacityAdditionalMinGrowthRate.
 Minimum allowed percentage growth in the given technology's capacity year on year, expressed as a decimal (e.g. 0.2 for 20%).
 Optional, defaults to `None`.